karol-brejna-i/locust-experiments/extend-web-ui/README.md

 Locust provides a small HTTP API and a Web UI to control the execution of the tests and browsing through the results.
-One can use the API, for example, to automatically trigger stress tests as a part of build process.
+One can use the API, for example, to automatically trigger stress tests as a part of a build process.

 What if we want to extend the UI by adding some customized result views, new actions?

-According to [the docs](https://docs.locust.io/en/latest/extending-locust.html) it should be fairly easy.
+According to [the docs](https://docs.locust.io/en/latest/extending-locust.html), it should be fairly easy.

 # The goal